openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The form of a simple assignment expression is ``E1 = E2``.

-A :index:`compile-time error` occurs if the type of the right-hand operand (*rhsExpression*) is not compatible (see :ref:`Type Compatibility`) with the type of the variable.
+A :index:`compile-time error` occurs if the type of the right-hand-side operand (*rhsExpression*) is not compatible (see :ref:`Type Compatibility`) with the type of the variable.
 Otherwise, the expression is evaluated at runtime in one of the following ways:

-1. If the left-hand operand *lhsExpression* is a field access expression *e.f* (see :ref:`Field Access Expression`), possibly enclosed in a pair of parentheses, then:
+1. If the left-hand-side operand *lhsExpression* is a field access expression *e.f* (see :ref:`Field Access Expression`), possibly enclosed in parentheses,
+   then:

    #. *lhsExpression* *e* is evaluated: if the evaluation of *e*
       completes abruptly, then so does the assignment expression.
    #.
-Right-hand operand *rhsExpression* is evaluated: if the evaluation
+Right-hand-side operand *rhsExpression* is evaluated: if the evaluation
       completes abruptly, then so does the assignment expression.
    #.
-Value of the right-hand operand as computed above is assigned
+Value of the right-hand-side operand as computed above is assigned
       to the variable denoted by *e.f*.

 .. index::